-During the first half of 2010, we sold \$18.6 million of the guaranteed portion of SBA 7(a) Program loans.
-Loans were sold for (1) cash premiums and a benefit of 100 basis points (1%) (the minimum spread required to be retained pursuant to SBA regulations) for a servicing spread on the sold portion of the loan, (2) future servicing spreads averaging 437 basis points (including the 100 basis points required to be retained) and no cash premiums, or (3) future servicing spreads averaging 156 basis points (including the 100 basis points required to be retained) and cash premiums of 10% (i.e., "hybrid loan sales").
+During the first nine months of 2010, we sold \$25.2 million of the guaranteed portion of SBA 7(a) Program loans.
+Loans were sold for (1) cash premiums and the benefit of 100 basis points (1%) (the minimum spread required to be retained pursuant to SBA regulations) for a servicing spread on the sold portion of the loan, (2) future servicing spreads averaging 438 basis points (including the 100 basis points required to be retained) and no cash premiums, or (3) future servicing spreads averaging 141 basis points (including the 100 basis points required to be retained) and cash premiums of 10% (i.e., "hybrid loan sales").
 As a result of the new accounting rules regarding sale treatment for selling the guaranteed portion of our SBA 7(a) Program loans, no gain is recognized at the time of sale for any of these loan sales.

 For the loan sales where we received cash premiums and the minimum servicing spread of 1%, sale treatment will occur after any contingencies have been satisfied which should occur 90 to 120 days after the proceeds were received.
-We recorded \$204,000 (before cost allocations) in gains on sale during the second quarter of 2010 relating to these loans sales in the first quarter of 2010 (reflected as premium income included in other income in our consolidated income statements).
-We expect to record a gain from sale of \$570,000 (before cost allocations) during the third quarter of 2010 relating to these loan sales in the second quarter of 2010.
+We recorded \$776,000 (before cost allocations) in gains on sale during the second and third quarters of 2010 relating to these loans sales in the first and second quarters of 2010 (reflected as premium income included in other income in our consolidated income statements).
+We expect to record a gain from sale of \$41,000 (before cost allocations) during the fourth quarter of 2010 relating to these loan sales in the third quarter of 2010.
 Once gains are recorded, there is no significant difference between the old and new accounting rules for these sales.
 In effect, the change in the accounting rules is to defer gain recognition during the contingency period of at least 90 days.

 The more significant accounting rule change relates to those loans where management believes the best economic opportunity was to forego the up-front cash premiums in lieu of significant future servicing spread or to sell the loan for an up-front cash premium and lesser future servicing spread (than if the loan was sold solely for future servicing spread).
 On these loan sales, we receive a spread between the rate we collect from our borrowers and the rate we pay the buyers of the guaranteed portion of the loan.
-For loans sold solely for excess spread, this spread includes the average excess spread of 337 basis points to be received in future periods in addition to the SBA mandated 100 basis points.
+For loans sold solely for excess spread, this spread includes an average excess spread of 338 basis points to be received in future periods in addition to the SBA mandated minimum 100 basis points.

 For tax purposes, since all of these transactions are legal sales, we are required to record gains based on present value cash flow techniques consistent with the book accounting treatment utilized until January 1, 2010.

-Consequently, for tax purposes, we had gains of approximately \$658,000 during the six months ended June 30, 2010 related to sales of loans solely for excess spread but will not recognize any gains for book purposes.
-Instead, we will record book income as we receive the average 437 basis point spread as we service the sold portion of the loan.
+Consequently, for tax purposes, we had gains of approximately \$681,000 during the nine months ended September 30, 2010 related to sales of loans solely for excess spread but will not recognize any gains for book purposes.
+Instead, we will record book income as we receive the average 438 basis point spread as we service the sold portion of the loan.
 There can be no assurance that the loans will remain outstanding until maturity.
-However, management believes that the discounted present value of the future servicing income will be greater than the cash premiums we would have received since we expect the life of the loans (and the future incremental cash flows) to exceed the foregone premiums.
+However, management believes that the discounted present value of the future servicing spreads will be greater than the cash premiums we would have received since we expect the income received on the sold portion over the life of the loans (and the future incremental cash flows) to exceed the foregone premiums.